stacksjs/stacks/README.md

 # please note: you may suffix any command with the
 # `command --help` flag to review the help menu

-buddy install # installs your dependencies buddy fresh # fresh reinstall of all deps buddy clean # removes all your deps
+buddy install # installs dependencies buddy add # adds a stack or dependency buddy fresh # fresh reinstall of all deps buddy clean # removes all deps

+buddy upgrade # auto-upgrade deps, framework, node.js, and/or pnpm
-buddy update # auto-update deps & the Stacks framework buddy update:dependencies # auto-update deps & the Stacks framework buddy update:framework # auto-update deps & the Stacks framework buddy update:package-manager # auto-update deps & the Stacks framework
+buddy upgrade:dependencies # auto-upgrade deps & the Stacks framework
+buddy upgrade:framework # auto-upgrade deps & the Stacks framework
+buddy upgrade:package-manager # auto-upgrade deps & the Stacks framework
-buddy update:search-engine # auto-updates Meilisearch
+buddy upgrade:search-engine # auto-upgrades Meilisearch
-buddy update:node # update to latest project-defined node version buddy update:all # update Node, package manager, framework, dependencies
+buddy upgrade:node # upgrade to latest project-defined node version buddy upgrade:all # upgrade Node, package manager, framework, dependencies

 # if you need any more info on any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy ... --help`